Writing Workshops & Presentations for Children

 She has a long history with literacy initiatives and organizations helping both children and adult learners.
 For three years, Wendy ran an after-school literacy program for the Greater Moncton YMCA for students K-6 challenged by low literacy skills.
 Her newspaper writing was often focused on social justice issues including literacy, and in 2009 she co-authored an anthology, Breaking the Word Barrier: Stories of Adults Learning to Read (Goose Lane Editions).
 BWB was not marketed to the public, but was a labour of love by all involved and distributed free of charge to New Brunswick schools, libraries and literacy organizations.

 At the end of 2015, Wendy was chosen to be part of another anthology, The Empowerment Manual (Visionary Insight Press), which was picked as the Top 12 Spirited Women Book Pick List for 2015.
 Wendy contributed a piece about writing as a way to share one’s voice and vision and was aimed at coaches, speakers and workshop facilitators.
-And an essay about Wendy’s connection with her father, who transitioned nine years ago, was recently chosen to be included in a compilation titled When Heaven Touches Earth, A Little Book of Miracles, Marvels, and Wonders (Hierophant).
-This anthology features James Van Praagh.
+An essay about Wendy’s connection with her father who transitioned in 2007 was chosen to be included in When Heaven Touches Earth, A Little Book of Miracles, Marvels, and Wonders (Hierophant, 2016) featuring James Van Praagh.
 Wendy’s writing is also featured in Spiritual Leaders: Top Picks (Visionary Insight Press, 2017).

 In 2001, Wendy created and facilitated Art & Soul—an after-school fine arts and writing program for children 8-14.
 This wildly popular program which ran for several years, included hands-on instruction in drawing, painting, pottery, sculpture, cartooning, as well as writing and illustrating books.